magosmihajlo/Plugin-Fingerprint-CLI/Readme.md

 - **Gradle Shadow Plugin**: Fat JAR generation ([GitHub](https://github.com/johnrengelman/shadow))
 - **Plugin Verifier**: JetBrains' official plugin validation tool ([GitHub](https://github.com/JetBrains/intellij-plugin-verifier))

-### Academic Papers
-- Broder, A. Z. (1997).
-"On the resemblance and containment of documents" - MinHash foundations
-- Rajaraman, A., & Ullman, J. D. (2011).
-"Mining of Massive Datasets" - LSH chapter

----

 ## 🤝 Contributing

 This project was developed as a screening task for a JetBrains internship.
 While it's primarily a portfolio piece, suggestions and feedback are welcome!